In this article, you will find lists that will help you to make slugs hate your garden.

-- radish (sometimes, depending on place and species, susceptible young plants)
+- radish (depending on place and species, young plants can be susceptible)

 - rhubarb (pieplant)

-However, basil, young parsley, marjoram and lemon verbena are now and then on the menu of insatiable mollusks.
+However, basil, young parsley, marjoram, and lemon verbena are on the menu now and then.

-The following list includes herbs and medicinal plants (families) which are almost never eaten by slugs and snails.
+The following list includes herbs and medicinal plants that are almost never eaten by slugs and snails.

 - curry plant